netgen/ezplatform-site-api/docs/introduction/index.rst

                             match:
                                 Identifier\ContentType: article

+Aside from Query Type configuration described below, the format is exactly the same as eZ Platform's view configuration under ``content_view`` key.
+Separate view configuration is also needed because we need to handle it with code that will inject Site API objects to the template, instead of standard eZ Platform objects.
+Together with this we provide Site API version of the Content View object, which is used by the default Content view controller and :doc:`custom controllers </reference/custom_controllers>`.

-Aside from Query Type configuration described below, this is exactly the same as eZ Platform's view configuration under ``content_view`` key.
-With this you can render a line view for an article by executing a request to ``ng_content:viewAction``.
-However, that does not mean URL aliases will be handled by the Site API view configuration.
-This needs to be explicitly enabled, per siteaccess:
+With the configuration from above you you will be able to render a line view for an article by executing a request to ``ng_content:viewAction``.
+However, that does not mean URL aliases will be handled by the Site API view configuration as well.
+This needs to be explicitly enabled, per
+siteaccess:

 .. code-block:: yaml